Accretion disc winds in X-ray binaries: Low ionisation winds

 \subsubsection{Lines tracing cool winds}

-Low-ionisation wind signatures in cool material have been detected via the \heii~$\lambda4686$ line and ultraviolet resonance lines (e.g.~\Civ\ and \Nv; \citealt{CastroSegura2022, Fijma2023}) in a few objects (see Table \ref{tab:liwinds}).
+Wind signatures in cool material, traced by the \heii~$\lambda4686$ line and ultraviolet resonance lines (e.g.~\Civ\ and \Nv; \citealt{CastroSegura2022, Fijma2023}), have been detected in a few objects (see Table \ref{tab:liwinds}).
 Ultraviolet resonance lines are primary wind tracers in massive stars (e.g.~\citealt{Kudritzki2000}) and cataclysmic variables (e.g.~\citealt{Drew1988, Prinja2000}).
 These lines are formed by resonant scattering -- that is, they involve a ground-state lower level -- and are particularly sensitive to outflows via blueshifted absorption, often producing conspicuous P-Cyg profiles.

 In contrast, the \heii~$\lambda4686$ line is formed by recombination from $n=4$ to $n=3$ and tends to have lower optical depth, making it less prone to absorption.
 It primarily traces dense, ionised gas and typically appears in pure emission.
 However, although rare, P-Cyg profiles in \heii~$\lambda4686$ have also been reported in massive stars (e.g.~\citealt{Herrero2012}).
-In LMXBs, the best example is Swift~J1357.2$-$0933, where the modelling by \citet{Charles2019} supports the presence of a hot, dense outflow, possibly favoured by the highly equatorial line-of-sight (see Sec.~\ref{sec:liwinds:unique}).
+In LMXBs, the best example is Swift~J1357.2$-$0933, where the modelling by \citet{Charles2019} supports the presence of a relatively dense outflow, possibly favoured by the highly equatorial line-of-sight (see Sec.~\ref{sec:liwinds:unique}).

 \Tableli